mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

 These are instructions on how To set up kerberos tickets for athena on Ubuntu.
 For other flavors of linux, the method should be similar.

-First install the necessary kerberos-related packages
+First install the necessary kerberos-related packages:

     $ sudo apt-get install krb5-user krb5-config

 when prompted for a default realm enter (in all-caps) `ATHENA.MIT.EDU`

-<div></div><!--more-->

 ## Getting a Ticket

 Once the installation is complete it is time to get a ticket.
-To get a ticket run
+To get a ticket run:

     $ kinit -p username

 replacing `username` is your athena username.
-The default realm should turn this into `username@ATHENA.MIT.EDU` If it doesn't try again with
+The default realm should turn this into `username@ATHENA.MIT.EDU` If it doesn't try again with:

     $ kinit -p username@ATHENA.MIT.EDU

 You will be prompted for your athena password to get the ticket.

-Run
+To make sure that you received the ticket run:

     $ klist

-to make sure that you received the ticket

-You should get something like this if it worked
+You should get something like this if it worked:

     Ticket cache: FILE:/tmp/krb5cc_1000
     Default principal: username@ATHENA.MIT.EDU